Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 You jump from one relationship to the next

 Even I did this.
 There’s no excuse for it, and it wasn’t the healthiest choice.
-Jumping from one relationship to the next certainly did not improve my foundational view and experience on relationships – if anything, it only stained it.
+Jumping from one relationship to the next certainly did not improve my foundational view and experience in relationships.
+If anything, there became a stain much more noticeable and difficult to remove.

 I can clearly remember moving on from a relationship before even officially ending it.
-Now I know this isn’t exactly clear-cut black and white, but let’s just say I was willfully back out in the dating pool within the weeks that followed the end point of that relationship.
-And I snagged a prospect pretty quickly, which resulted in a difficult 2-year long, unhealthy relationship full of trials, unresolved healing, and lessons I wasn’t prepared for nor anticipating.
+Now I know this isn’t exactly clear-cut black and white, but let’s just say I was willfully back in the dating pool within the weeks that followed.
+And I snagged a prospect pretty quickly, which resulted in a difficult 2-year long, unhealthy relationship full of trials, deeper wounds, and lessons I wasn’t prepared for nor anticipating.

 I was only hauling a heavily stuffed suitcase full of dirty, unwashed laundry with me.
 I was re-wearing clothes I thought smelled fine, according to my senses and, truthfully, sort of expected that the next person would wash them clean for me.
 Or, otherwise, I figured I’d just deal with the load when I could no longer bear it.